-Caldwell Financial Ltd. ("CFL"), a company under common management with Urbana, is the parent company of CIM, which is the investment manager of Urbana, and of Caldwell Securities Ltd. ("CSL").
+Caldwell Financial Ltd. ("CFL"), a company under common management with Urbana, is the parent company of Caldwell Investment Management Ltd. ("CIM"), which is the investment manager of Urbana, and of Caldwell Securities Ltd. ("CSL").
 Urbana pays CIM investment management fees for investment management services that CIM provides to Urbana - refer to "Management Fees" below.
-As at September 30, 2020 Urbana had a 20% ownership interest in CFL.
+As at December 31, 2020 Urbana had a 20% ownership interest in CFL.

 CSL, a sister company of CIM and a registered broker and investment dealer, handles Urbana's portfolio transactions.
-The total amount of commission fees paid to CSL by Urbana in the nine month periods ended September 30, 2020 and 2019, and during the years ended December 31, 2019 and 2018, were \$55,566, \$135,354, \$179,281 and \$260,056 respectively.
-Commissions paid in the nine month period ended September 30, 2020 related solely to NCIB trades.
+The total amount of commission fees paid to CSL by Urbana during the years ended December 31, 2020 and 2019 were \$143,922 and \$179,281 respectively.
+Commissions paid in 2020 related solely to NCIB trades.
 All securities transactions conducted through CSL are reviewed by Urbana's independent directors on a quarterly basis.

-Pursuant to an administrative services agreement between Urbana and CSL dated and effective March 1, 2019 Urbana pays CSL a monthly fee of \$28,702 (HST inclusive) for administrative services, including investor relations, information technology, professional corporate office, and office and conference room access for Urbana's staff, directors and officers.
+Pursuant to an administrative services agreement between Urbana and CSL dated and effective March 1, 2019, Urbana pays CSL a monthly fee of \$28,702 (HST inclusive) for administrative services, including investor relations, information technology, professional corporate office, and office and conference room access for Urbana's staff, directors and officers.

-As at September 30, 2020 Urbana owned 50% of the voting class A common shares and 68.49% of the voting class B common shares of Radar Capital Inc. ("RCI"), a private capital company.
+As at December 31, 2020 Urbana owned 50% of the voting class A common shares and 68.49% of the voting class B common shares of Radar Capital Inc. ("RCI"), a private capital company.
 Effective August 1, 2019, pursuant to RCI's shareholders' agreement, the previously held non-voting preferred shares of RCI were redeemed for a \$4.2M unsecured promissory note and the non-voting class B common shares became voting class B common shares.
 As a result, Urbana owns a total of 65.51% of the voting common shares of RCI with each class A and class B common share entitled to one vote.
 In March 2020, RCI distributed to its shareholders, shares of one of its investments, namely Metamaterial Inc., that went public.
 This distribution served to reduce the principal balance of the unsecured promissory note to \$2.1M.
+In February 2021 RCI paid off the remaining balance of \$2.1M.

-As at September 30, 2020 Urbana had a 23.24% ownership interest in Caldwell Growth Opportunities Trust, which is a private equity pool managed by CIM.
+As at December 31, 2020 Urbana had a 13.71% ownership interest in Caldwell Growth Opportunities Trust, which is a private equity pool managed by CIM.

-As at September 30, 2020 Urbana had a 16.82% ownership interest in Caldwell Canadian Value Momentum Fund, which is a mutual fund managed by CIM, on which Urbana effectively pays a 0.5% per annum management fee, instead of the regular 2% per annum pursuant to the investment management and advisory agreement between Urbana and CIM (see "Management Fees" below).
+Urbana purchased \$10.0M of series I units of Caldwell Canadian Value Momentum Fund ("CCVMF") in July 2020 and another \$5.0M in September 2020, at the net asset values per unit of the fund on the respective dates.
+As a result, as at December 31, 2020 Urbana had a 15.02% ownership interest in CCVMF, which is a mutual fund managed by CIM, on which Urbana pays a 0.5% per annum management fee, instead of the regular 2% per annum pursuant to the investment management and advisory agreement between Urbana and CIM (see "Management Fees" below).

-As at September 30, 2020 Urbana owned 49.26% of the common shares of CNSX, the operator of the CSE.
+As at December 31, 2020 Urbana owned 49.26% of the common shares of CNSX Markets Inc., the operator of the CSE.